davidhu2000/eezee/docs/README.md

 - React Native to create frontend interface
 - Redux to manage state
-- ExpressJS as backend API
+- Rails as backend API

 We will also utilize several public APIs to fetch the necessary information.